 Visiting museums is one of the most popular activities to do in San Francisco, especially for families.
 But with so many museums in this iconic city, how do you choose which ones to visit on your trip?
 Allow us to help!
 We’ve put together our picks for the best museums in San Francisco to round out your next trip to this fabulous city.

-Top 11 Museums In San Francisco for 2022
+Top 11 Museums In San Francisco

 For a city that’s only 7 miles by 7 miles, San Francisco sure has a lot of museums.
 As of early 2022, there are 44 museums in the city of San Francisco.
 Some are classic art museums and others are unique, interactive science museums.
 Although the museums vary in ticket price, many of them also have discount days so you can pop in for free.

-Whether you’d rather visit a traditional art museum or if a science museum is more your thing, San Francisco’s museum scene has something for everyone.
+Whether you’d rather visit a traditional art museum or a science museum is more your thing, San Francisco’s museum scene has something for everyone.
 Continue reading to discover the best museums you should consider for your next San Francisco vacation.

 11. Cartoon Art Museum